WangPh.D., M.S., M.S.

 Wang has received an NSF Career award and the endowed PNC Technologies Career Development Professorship.
 He has served as the lead guest editor of IEEE Transactions on Pattern Analysis and Machine Intelligence Special Issue on Real-world Image Annotation and Retrieval (2008), the general chair of ACM Multimedia Information Retrieval events (2006, 2007, and 2010), and as an invited speaker at more than 70 institutions.

-Wang served as Visiting Professor at the Robotics Institute of the School of Computer Science, Carnegie Mellon University (2007-2008), as Program Manager in the Office of the National Science Foundation Director (2011 and 2012), and as Chair of Faculty Council of the College of Information Sciences and Technology at Penn State (2012-2016).
+Wang served as Visiting Professor at the Robotics Institute of the School of Computer Science, Carnegie Mellon University (2007-2008), as Program Manager in the Office of the National Science Foundation Director (2011 and 2012), and as Chair of the Faculty Council of the College of Information Sciences and Technology at Penn State (2012-2016).
 Wang’s research has been featured in science media including PBS NOVA TV, Discovery News, Scientific American, National Public Radio, and MIT Technology Review, as well as wired news agencies.
 His publications are widely cited.

-Wang's research seek to advance knowledge through modeling objects, concepts, aesthetics, and emotions in big visual data.
+Wang's research seeks to advance knowledge through modeling objects, concepts, aesthetics, and emotions in big visual data.
 Formerly with the Biomedical Informatics Group and the Computer Science InfoLab at Stanford, he undertakes work that makes possible the understanding of images based on machine learning and statistical modeling.
 Among other contributions, he and his collaborators have developed the SIMPLIcity semantics-sensitive image retrieval system, the ALIPR real-time computerized image tagging system, and the ACQUINE aesthetic quality inference engine.
-Their research have been applied to several domains including biomedical image analysis, satellite imaging, photography, and art and cultural imaging.
+Their research has been applied to several domains including biomedical image analysis, satellite imaging, photography, and art and cultural imaging.

 Wang's research has been primarily funded by the National Science Foundation.
 At Penn State, Wang teaches theoretical foundations of information science, discrete mathematics, techniques related to the organization of data, and medical informatics.
 He also guides a group of both graduate and undergraduate researchers.

 Past Ph.D. students of Wang's group have taken tenure-track faculty and research scientist positions, right after graduation.
 In the summers, graduate students have participated in internships at Adobe Research, Apple, AT&T Labs, DeepMap.AI, Facebook, Google Research, HP Labs, IBM Research, IDIAP Switzerland, Kodak Research, MathWorks, Merck Research, NEC Research, PNC, Siemens Research, SONY Research, Telefonica R&D Barcelona, Toutiao, Twitter, Verisk Analytics, Xerox PARC, Yahoo!, and 12Sigma, among others.
-Undergraduate research students have pursued graduate study at Brown University, Carnegie Mellon University, Cornell University, Johns Hopkins University, University of Cambridge, and University of Pennsylvania, among others.
+Undergraduate research students have pursued graduate study at Brown University, Carnegie Mellon University, Cornell University, Johns Hopkins University, Tufts University, University of Cambridge, and the University of Pennsylvania, among others.
 His group welcomes talented and motivated graduate and undergraduate students with strong computational and mathematical/statistical skills.

 - Multimedia Big Data